breezy-weather/breezy-weather/docs/SOURCES.md

 These sources can be added as a secondary **Alert** and **Temperature normals** source for their respective countries.

 ### EKUK
-> Coming soon: will be available starting from v5.4.0
+> Available starting from v5.4.0

 **[Eesti Keskkonnauuringute Keskus](https://www.ohuseire.ee/)** (EKUK) can be added as a secondary **Air quality** and **Pollen** (later this year) source for Estonia.

 ### Environmental Protection Department
-> Coming soon: will be available starting from v5.4.0
+> Available starting from v5.4.0

 **[Environmental Protection Department](https://www.aqhi.gov.hk/)** can be added as a secondary **Air quality** source for Hong Kong.